tkylesh/ASP.NET-Core-2.0-Training/migrating-from-net-framework.md

-# URI Conventions of OData
+# Migrating from .NET Framework

 # This Is an A-Head